nate-browne/CSE12_Redesign/PAs/PA5/README.md

 3. Though iteration or recursion can be used for most of the functions, some functions are more easily implemented via one method or the other.
 Draw it out by hand to see which you want to do which way.
 4. The weird constructor syntax for the `BSTNode` makes writing `clone` a bit easier.
 Why would that be, and how does that relate to making `clone` recursive?
 5. Remember that the predecessor is the largest node in any given node's left subtree.
+6. Most functions can be written recursively following this methodology
+   1. Handle base/edge cases
+   2. Make sure you're on the correct node to be performing the current action
+   3. Perform action, clean up

+    For example, for the protected `insert` method your base case is handling if the `BSTNode *& t` parameter is `nullptr`.
+Making sure you're on the correct node is checking if `x` is less than `t->element` or if `t->element` is less than `x`, and recursively inserting if that is the case.
+Lastly, cleaning up is setting the height by calling `this->balance(t)`.
+7. Start by intuitively figuring out what to do!
+How would you accomplish each task by hand?
+What cases do you have to handle?

 # Good luck!
 Start Early, Test Often, and Finish Early!